-Don’t ignore this, thinking you can talk him into putting those photos away.
+Don’t ignore this about dating a widower, thinking you can talk him into putting those photos away.
 They are a statement about where he is in his healing process which cannot be hurried, no matter how well you get along or how much he seems to like you.

 5. He Pursues You Consistently – As with any man, you want to be consistently pursued.
 This means he calls you weekly, takes you on a date at least once a week if not more, and texts in between (if he’s a texter).
 This is how you know any man is genuinely interested in you.

 This is particularly important when dating a widower, because it would be easy to see you sporadically just to have some female company and not be alone.
 But if he sees you once a week to start and then picks up your time together, this can be a good sign for sure.
 Keep in mind, consistency builds a relationship.
 So, if his contact or dates are not very regular, he’s probably more casual then you think.

 Dating a Widower Over 50

 6. Doesn’t Fear His Family – When you are dating a widower of any age really, if he’s extremely concerned about not upsetting his family with you, he’s not ready to date.
 You want to be with a man who is confident in himself, his actions and his choices.
 A man who fears what his family will think about you or his dating, is not standing on his own two feet.